Best LinkedIn Analytics Tools 2026: Which Metrics Actually Drive Inbound Leads?

 Most LinkedIn analytics tools track vanity metrics that don't predict revenue.
 Discover the 7 metrics that actually matter for inbound lead generation and which tools measure them accurately in 2026.

-LinkedIn's native analytics show you impressions, likes, and profile views.
+LinkedIn's native analytics show you impressions, likes, and profile views—and in April 2026, LinkedIn added new content performance benchmarks to its creator dashboard.
 Third-party tools add follower growth charts and engagement rate calculations.
 But here's the problem: None of these metrics tell you whether your LinkedIn activity is actually generating qualified leads.

 Martal Group's 2026 research confirms: "Sellers with high SSI create approximately 45% more opportunities and are 51% more likely to hit targets."
 Yet most analytics tools don't even track Social Selling Index—arguably the most predictive LinkedIn metric for B2B sales success.